OrdnanceSurvey/os-data-hub-api-tutorials/web-development/national-parks-locator/README.md

 ## The JavaScript

-In `tutorial.js` the key logic of the locator app is defined.
+In [`tutorial.js`](./js/tutorial.js) the key logic of the locator app is defined.
 Here we'll walk through line by line to explain how it works.

 ### Setting up the map

 First, a new Leaflet map object is instantiated and a basemap is added using the OS Maps API.
+(We'll connect to the Web Map Tile Service (WMTS) version of the API in this project.)
 This populates the `#map` div with an OS map.

 ```javascript